Skip to main content

 Scopes

 VQL has a separate scope for each type of report—meaning that you cannot use VQL statements for Cost Reports when querying Resource Reports.
-See the following pages below to learn more about each VQL scope.
+See the following pages to learn more about each VQL scope.